Dietrich School Humanities and Social Science Research Fund

 Summer Term Research Stipend Program for Untenured Faculty

-The purpose of this program is to enable faculty members on the tenure track to work full-time on research projects for a minimum of two consecutive summer months.
+Generously supported by the Oleon Family Fund, the purpose of this program is to enable Social Science and Humanities faculty members on the tenure track to work full-time on research projects for a minimum of two consecutive summer months.
 Assistant Professors are eligible for one summer term research stipend ($6,000) between the second summer following the start of their appointment to the faculty and the term in which they submit their tenure dossier.

 Deadline: January 15

 For further details on the program, please see: https://www.as.pitt.edu/summer-term-research-stipend-program-untenured-faculty